Vera Caspary: Time out

 The couple split their time between Hollywood and Europe.
 The novel Evvie, about two emancipated girls in the 1920s and heavily based on her own experiences, was begun in London, continued in New York, finished in Beverly Hills, and proofed in Paris.
 The novel won faint reviews, but Caspary considered it one of her best, and famed Chicago Tribune reviewer Fanny Butcher came out of retirement long enough to denounce it as obscene.

 She could no longer work with the intensity and fervor of her youth, but she still needed to earn a living and pay their debts.
 Caspary even broke a twenty-year vow and took work from Columbia Pictures and the ever-irascible Harry Cohn.
 She reworked an idea that she had begun in Austria and that had been rejected in London, altering it to fit American situations, and to her shock 20th Century Fox offered $150,000 for it.
 They wanted it for Marilyn Monroe; a deal was made for the 100-page treatment of Illicit, the contract signed and the first payment sent, but then Monroe became undisciplined and unreliable and was suspended by the studio.
 Caspary completed a first draft, but the film was never made.

 The good feeling from being financially secure for the first time in ages was lost when Igee was diagnosed with lung cancer.
 In between surgeries and bouts of illness, the couple traveled: Greece, Las Vegas, New England—all the places they had meant to go.
-They traveled until Igee was no longer fit to; he died while they were in Vermont in 1964.
+They traveled until Igee no longer could; he died while they were in Vermont in 1964.

 Caspary returned to New York after Igee's death, where she published eight more books, including The Rosecrest Cell, a study of a group of frustrated amateur Communists; and the memoir The Secrets of Grown-ups.
 None equaled the popularity of her early suspense work.
 In her 18 published novels, 10 screenplays and four stage plays, Caspary's main theme, whether in a murder mystery, drama or musical comedy, was the working woman and her right to lead her own life, to be independent.
 Caspary died of a stroke at St. Vincent's Hospital in New York City in 1987.